Leodeng5/Machine-Learning/README.md

 The **ML-Theory-Experimental** folder tests a novel Machine Learning method that attempts to combine Decision Trees with other algorithms (Combining Classical Occam's Razor Learning with Vapnik's Modern Statistical Theory).

-All python implementations utilize the Orange Machine Learning Software.
+All python implementations utilize the Orange open-source Data Mining Toolkit.
 A preliminary implementation was done using MATLAB.
 Code dates back to 2014.

 **General Test of All ML Methods included in root of repository**